 In addition to the instances of non-compliance in the above noted Member States, businesses in these, and other, Members States have also indicated other problems with the VAT refund process.
-Anecdotal evidence gathered from the International VAT Association (VAT) identifying these challenges has been added to the refund country summaries and Annex 3 compares the compliance analysis against country-specific commentary from the IVA.
+Anecdotal evidence gathered from the IVA identifying these challenges has been added into the refund country summaries, and Annex 3 below compares the compliance analysis against country-specific commentary from the IVA.

-In examining the anecdotal evidence gathered from the IVA, certain trends have been identified in the VAT refund process throughout the EU.
+In examining the anecdotal evidence gathered from the IVA, certain trends have been identified in the VAT refund process throughout the EU Member States.